 Students should contact the instructor by UH email, and check their UH email account regularly, as soon as they register for the class.

-Prerequisite: ENG 100 or equivalent with a grade of C or higher.
+Rec Preparation: ENG 21 or ENG 22 with a grade of C or better or

 Application of a social perspective to selected problems afflicting